foreverphoenix/the-phoenix-flavour/content/lotf/installation/_index.md

 ### MCM Instructions

-LOTF only has a handful of Mod Configuration Menus (MCMs), most of which you should not need to touch.
-The only one you may wish to customise is **Immersive HUD** (change the hotkey, or adjust the transparency of various HUD elements) which can be done anytime.
-The LOTF preset for the moreHUD MCM is applied automatically upon starting a new game.
+LOTF only has a handful of Mod Configuration Menus (MCMs).
+Presets are automatically applied for Immersive HUD and moreHUD so you don't need to edit anything manually.
+I strongly recommend not changing anything in the MCMs unless you have something specific in mind.

 There are some small tweaks and optional mods in LOTF.
 Find out more on the [Customisation](/lotf/customisation) page.